 The cash bonus element of our executive compensation is designed to reward our Officers for the achievement of shorter-term corporate goals, measurable on an annual basis, as well as, with certain exceptions noted below for the CEO and CSO, individual Officer performance.
-Our general process for determining the bonus element of our Officer compensation for fiscal years 2013 and 2014 performance is set forth below.
+Our general process for determining the bonus element of our Officer compensation for fiscal years 2017 and 2018 performance is set forth below.

-In setting the target bonus for which each Officer would be eligible for fiscal 2013 and 2014 performance, the Committee reviewed the data from the then-current peer companies (and the most recent available Radford Survey where applicable) with respect to the bonuses of officers with comparable qualifications, experience and responsibilities at companies in their recommended peer groups.
-Based on the foregoing, for performance in fiscal year 2013 and 2014, the Committee set the target bonus for the CEO and CSO at 60% of such individual's base salary, and for all other Officers at 30%-40% of such individual's base salary.
-The two factors used by the Committee to determine the percentage of the target amount to be awarded to any individual Officer other than the CEO and CSO are the individual performance of such Officer during the relevant fiscal year and the Company's performance as a whole against pre-set corporate objectives for such fiscal year (the "Corporate Objectives").
+In setting the target bonus for which each Officer would be eligible for fiscal 2017 and 2018 performance, the Committee reviewed the data from the then-current peer companies (and the most recent available Radford Survey where applicable) with respect to the bonuses of officers with comparable qualifications, experience and responsibilities at companies in their recommended peer groups.
+Based on the foregoing, for performance in fiscal year 2017, the Committee set the target bonus for the CEO and CSO (Distinguished Scientist as of February 2018) at 60% of such individual's base salary, and for all other Officers at 30%-40% of such individual's base salary.
+For performance in fiscal year 2018, the Committee set the target bonus for the CEO at 60% and CSO (Distinguished Scientist as of February 2018) at 40% of such individual's base notional salary, and for all other Officers at 30%-40% of such individual's base notional salary.
+The two factors used by the Committee to determine the percentage of the target amount to be awarded to any individual Officer other than the CEO and CSO (Distinguished Scientist as of February 2018) are the individual performance of such Officer during the relevant fiscal year and the Company's performance as a whole against pre-set corporate objectives for such fiscal year (the "Corporate Objectives").
 The Committee retains the discretion to adjust actual bonus payments based on other factors, as discussed below.

-The Corporate Objectives for each fiscal year are typically established by the Committee in consultation with our Officers at the end of the previous fiscal year or no later than the first quarter of such fiscal year.
+The Corporate Objectives for each fiscal year are typically established by the Committee in consultation with our Officers at the end of the previous fiscal year or in the first quarter of such fiscal year.
 The Corporate Objectives comprise product development, financial, business development and operational goals with varying degrees of difficulty and have associated target dates for accomplishment.
 Each objective is weighted based on the importance of the accomplishment of the objective to the Company's overall value.
 At the end of each fiscal year, the Committee makes a determination of the overall percentage of the Corporate Objectives accomplished by the Company as a whole during the fiscal year.
 The Committee exercises its reasonable discretion in determining the percentage of Corporate Objectives accomplished by the Company, including, for example, taking into account the achievement of any listed objective above expectations or the accomplishments of the Company that were not listed in the Corporate Objectives.

-For fiscal year 2013, the Corporate Objectives against which Officer performance was evaluated consisted of, among others, the following goals.
+For fiscal year 2017, the Corporate Objectives against which Officer performance was evaluated consisted of, among others, the following goals.